FlaxEngine/FlaxDocs/manual/graphics/lighting/gi/realtime.md

 When creating large worlds or dynamic environment where lighting conditions are constantly changing (eg. time of the day) you can use **Realtime Global Illumination** to render indirect light passing though the scene.
 This documentation page explains how to use GI in your projects.

+## Tutorial

+To learn how to quickly setup Realtime Global Illumination see [this tutorial](how-to-setup-gi.md).

 ## Dynamic Diffuse Global Illumination

 ![DDGI in Flax Engine](media/ddgi.png)